-Supporting Actions Progress made 2017/19 Staff to have enhanced awareness of the specific religious and spiritual needs of patients in a health care setting.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 Staff to have enhanced awareness of the specific religious and spiritual needs of patients in a health care setting.
 This awareness training is an integral part of all NHS Grampian Equality and Diversity Training Seminars.
 In the last 2 years, 2,523 staff have received this training.
 In addition, all participants receive their own personal copy of the NHS Grampian booklet: "Religions and Cultures in Grampian: A Practical Guide for health and social care staff to the diversity of beliefs, customs and cultures of the people of Grampian".
 The text for the new updated 4 th Edition booklet is at final draft stage.
 In addition, the Chaplaincy Team take all opportunities to make NHS Grampian staff aware of the impact of Religion or Belief upon patients and relatives during time of illness.
 To this end training will be offered in various contexts, e.g., "face to face" inductions for staff and specific targeted training for particular groups.